 Most often, the abnormal area is destroyed by radiofrequency ablation (delivery of energy of a specific frequency through a catheter with a tiny electrode at its tip that is inserted into the heart).
 The success of the procedure is different for different arrhythmias ranging from 60 to 80% for more difficult arrhythmias (atrial fibrillation, atrial tachycardia, and ventricular tachycardia) to 90 to 95% for more responsive arrhythmias (supraventricular tachycardias).
-The procedure takes several hours and requires only 1 to 2 days in the hospital.
+The procedure takes several hours, and the person is often able to go home the same day.

 Ablation may also be done by freezing tissue (called cryoablation).

 Before ablation can be done, doctors do electrophysiologic testing to identify the areas that need to be destroyed or removed.